apache/skywalking-infra-e2e/docs/en/setup/Run-E2E-Tests.md

 To use skywalking-infra-e2e in GitHub Actions, add a step in your GitHub workflow.

+The working directory is uploaded to GitHub Action Artifact after the task is completed, which contains environment variables and container logs in the environment.

 ```yaml
 - name: Run E2E Test
   uses: apache/skywalking-infra-e2e@main      # always prefer to use a revision instead of `main`.